jouvetg/igm_old/doc/base_parameters.md

   --uplift_update_freq UPLIFT_UPDATE_FREQ
                         Update the uplift only each 100 years --iceflow_model_lib_path ICEFLOW_MODEL_LIB_PATH
-                        model directory
-  --multiple_window_size MULTIPLE_WINDOW_SIZE
+                        Directory path of the deep-learning ice flow model --multiple_window_size MULTIPLE_WINDOW_SIZE
-                        In case the mdel is a unet, it must force window size to be multiple of e.g. 8
+                        In case the ANN is a U-net, it must force window size to be multiple of e.g. 8 (default: 0) --force_max_velbar FORCE_MAX_VELBAR
-  --force_max_velbar FORCE_MAX_VELBAR
-                        This permits to artificially upper-bound velocities, active if > 0 --opti_vars_to_save OPTI_VARS_TO_SAVE
+                        This permits to artificially upper-bound velocities, active if > 0 (default: 0) --opti_vars_to_save OPTI_VARS_TO_SAVE
                         List of variables to be recorded in the ncdef file --observation_file OBSERVATION_FILE